 The above results show that it is better not to use SD as soon as one regular IEEE 802.11 station is present.
-The following mechanism can be used to decide to use SD or not.
-In case of infrastructure mode, each SD station informs the AP that it is SD-compliant (using an extended Probe Response Frame), then the AP can decide based on current information received if SD mode can be used or not in the next beacon interval.
+The following mechanism can be used to decide whether to use SD.
+In the case of infrastructure mode, each SD station informs the AP that it is SD-compliant (using an extended Probe Response Frame), then the AP can decide, based on the current information received, whether the SD mode can be used in the next beacon interval.
 In other words, stations use SD only if explicitly mentioned by the AP in the beacon (denoted by extended beacon format).
-In case of ad-hoc mode, beacon generation is distributed between each station.
+In the case of ad-hoc mode, beacongeneration is distributed between each station.
 If one station does not send an extended beacon format, then all the SD stations will decide to switch back to IEEE 802.11 operation mode but they will continue to report their SD compliance in their beacon.
-If no more regular beacon is received after some timeout, SD stations can decide to use SD again.
+If no more regular beacons are received after some timeout, SD stations can decide to use SD again.
 Actually the use of the beacon to send a specific option has already been proposed in the standard to force IEEE 802.11g back to IEEE 802.11b in a mixed IEEE 802.11b/g environment.